Desmond Sawyer

 ‘The Key and Desmond Sawyer’, Devon Life, vol. 3, no. 24, February, 1967, pp. 72-3

-Work in private collections
+Work in collections

-His work features in many private collections.
+His work features in many private collections and at Topsham Museum, Topsham, Exeter.